haseeb-heaven/Openplanet-Plugin-Libs/README.md

 # Openplanet-Plugin-Libs
-This repo consists list of Helper libraries for [Openplanet](https://openplanet.nl) plugins written in [AngelScripts](https://www.angelcode.com/angelscript/), it contains  Utilities for both [OpenPlanet Api](https://openplanet.nl/docs) and [TrackMania Next Api](https://next.openplanet.nl/) which you can include in your Scripts and write plugins easily.
+This repo consists list of Helper libraries for [Openplanet](https://openplanet.nl) plugins written in [AngelScripts](https://www.angelcode.com/angelscript/), it contains  Utilities for both [OpenPlanet Api](https://openplanet.nl/docs) and [TrackMania 2020 Api](https://next.openplanet.nl/) which you can include in your Scripts and write plugins easily.

 ## [Openplanet](https://openplanet.nl) API Information.
 Utils `OpUtils.as` is utilities for different Api like _Core,Time,Net,Meta,Json,Net_ and more this provide helper methods